-The tongue consists of two parts: anterior and posterior.
-The anterior tongue is mostly visible and about two thirds of the tongue's total length.
-The posterior tongue sits near the back of the throat and measures the other one third in length
+The average tongue is four inches long.
+Your anterior tongue (the front portion) is about two-thirds of its total length.
+The posterior tongue sits near the back of your throat and makes up the other third.

 Your tongue has eight muscles.
 Intrinsic muscles aren't attached to any bones and allow you to guide the tongue's tip and change its shape.
 The extrinsic muscles are attached to the bone and enable you to change your tongue's position.
 Together, these muscles allow your tongue the freedom of movement required to perform many of its most essential tasks.

 How Is Your Tongue Able to Taste Different Flavors?